Chen-Lu Tsou: Career

 Tsou's doctoral thesis was on the properties of the haemprotein cytochrome c.
 According to Edward Slater, the research was the first step towards the eventual discovery of protein's structure.
 After he and his wife both acquired their Ph.D. degrees in 1951, they returned to the newly established People's Republic of China and Tsou became a research professor at the Shanghai Institute of Physiology and Biochemistry where Wang Yinglai served as a deputy director.

 After 1958, Tsou was a member of the team at the Shanghai Institute of Biochemistry that first achieved the total chemical synthesis of insulin in 1965.
-His major contribution to the project was to form the disulphate bridges by joining two synthetic polypeptides using oxidation.
+His major contribution to the project was to form the disulphide bridges by joining two synthetic polypeptides using oxidation.
 His method for estimating the number of essential amino acid residues in an enzyme by chemical modification, in which the remaining activity is plotted against the number of residues modified is known as the Tsou plot.
 In 1981, he was awarded the State Natural Science Award, First Class, for this achievement.

 In 1970, Tsou moved to Beijing to help look after his ailing father-in-law Li Siguang, and transferred to the Institute of Biophysics, Chinese Academy of Sciences.
 It was in the midst of the Cultural Revolution, when scientific activity was frozen in the anti-intellectual political atmosphere.
 When American biochemist Emil L. Smith, a fellow alumnus of the Molteno Institute, visited Tsou following Richard Nixon's 1972 visit to China, Tsou used reagent bottles filled with water to maintain a pretence of scientific research.